intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 ## Visibility

 There is a single method to either enable or disable the `LocationComponent`'s visibility after activation.
 The `setLocationComponentEnabled()` method requires a `true`/`false` boolean parameter.
-When set to `false`, this method will hide the device location icon and cease map camera animations from occurring.
+When set to `false`, this method will hide the device location icon and stop map camera animations from occurring.

 {{
 <CodeLanguageToggle id="location-component-visibility" />